Joey (later to Chandler): Va fa Napoli, ah! translation

 - In the 1970s, Prime Minister Pierre Trudeau (a native French speaker) told a group of striking truck drivers to "mange[r] de la merde".note

 - A coffee shop chain in southeastern Massachusetts named Marylou's (known to some as "Hooters of the morning" from its baristas' usual uniform of tight T-shirts and daisy dukes) has a featured drink called the "Funky Fanabla".
-Demangled into standard Italian, it comes out to "va fa Napoli", which means, more or less, "go to hell", and literally something along the lines of "go do it like they do in Naples".
-The drink itself is some kind of iced coffee something or other.
+Demangled into standard Italian, it comes out to "va fa Napoli", which means, more or less, "go to hell", and literally something along the lines of "go do it like they do in Naples".note The drink itself is some kind of iced coffee something or other.

 - Grand Duchess Anastasia Romanova took French lessons, and her instructor told once told her to underline any words she didn't know and ask him.
 Reading Les Misérables, at one point, she saw the word "merde (shit)", and since the tutor wasn't around she went to find her father and ask him.
 Cue awkwardness when the Tsar asked the tutor why she was learning that word.